-The Trish Monture Centre, also known as the ‘TMC’, is a central space in the College of Arts and Science dedicated to student achievement.
-Visitors to our space at the ‘Top of the Ramp’ (Arts 250) will find a bright and welcoming place to gather, visit and study with access to computers, Wi-Fi, a microwave and coffee pot, and a lap-top loaning program.
-Since opening in 2014, the TMC has rarely been empty!
+The Trish Monture Centre is a central space in the College of Arts and Science dedicated to student success.
+Visitors to "the TMC" (Arts 250) will find a bright and welcoming student space, perfect to visit and study.
+The TMC is smudge-friendly, and food-friendly, with access to Wi-fi, a microwave, and kitchenette.

-Students visit the TMC to connect with knowledgeable front desk staff and make appointments to meet advisors for both the Indigenous Student Achievement Pathways and the University Transition Program.
-Both programs work in fluid partnership with the Undergraduate Student Advising Office (down the hall in Arts 265) to offer a holistic approach to academic advising that greets students’ mental, physical, emotional, and spiritual selves with expertise specific to their student experience.
+The righthand TMC offices house Indigenous Student Achievement Pathways (ISAP), while lefthand offices support the University of Saskatchewan Transition Entrance Program (USTEP) and Academic Advisors for Indigenous Students who work fluidly with the Undergraduate Student Advising Office (in Arts 265) to offer a holistic approach to academic advising that greets students’ mental, physical, emotional, and spiritual selves with expertise specific to their student experience.

 Indigenous Student Advising

-Arts and Science Indigenous Advisors work from a position of "Learning Together" with First Nations, Inuit and Métis students in both the Indigenous Student Achievement Pathways and general undergraduate student population.
+Our Academic Advisors work from a position of "learning together" with First Nations, Inuit and Métis students in both Indigenous Student Achievement Pathways (ISAP) and the general undergraduate student population.
 We support student preparation and participation in curricular and extended learning opportunities, provide coaching on time management and other key academic skills, offer financial advocacy, and meet student inquiries through a personalized one-on-one approach.